MrGG14/Sure-Bet-Strategy-Automatization-/README.md

 2.- No public/free (nor cheap) access to real-time odds from various betting houses.

 3.- Unable to have a real-time system based on scrapping various betting houses as the scrapping process is really slow (done on purpose by betting houses to protect themselves).

+If I had access to real-time odds I would finish this project and  automate the betting process on each betting house.